francois-rozet/sudoku/README.md

 9 0 0 2 0 8 0 0 5
 ```

-> There might be digits that are miss-classified.
-Most notably, it is not uncommon for the network to classify a `1` as a `7`.
-This should be improved in later releases.
+> Predictions are not always perfect, there might be digits that are miss-classified.

 It should be noted that the whole neural network is loaded each time the script is called, which takes more time than the actual detection.
 To amortize this cost, prefer calling the script with several input images.